 Audioconferencing and videoconferencing

-With Grasshopper, conference calling is limited to ten participants (including the host), so it’s less-than-ideal for large or mid-sized businesses that want to loop in all of their employees on a single call.
+With Grasshopper, conference calling is limited to 10 participants (including the host), so it’s less than ideal for large or mid-sized businesses that want to loop in all of their employees on a single call.
 And the process of actually setting up a conference call is a bit ridiculous since you have to individually dial in each participant manually—no having participants simply call in.